 To provide feedback, please email firstname.lastname@example.org.

-Information collected for PASS is kept strictly confidential and is not shared with anyone outside of PASS management.
-Unit of study coordinators do not see the attendance records and no individual student's record is used in reports about the PASS program.
+Student information collected for PASS is kept strictly confidential and is not disclosed to anyone outside of PASS management.
+This includes, but is not limited to, information about the attendance, non-attendance, registration or non-registration of any program participant or non-participant.
+In particular, attendance records are not disclosed to unit of study coordinators or other university staff and no information about any individual student is used in reports about the PASS program.

 If you are uncomfortable with the use of your information for any of these purposes, please email the project coordinator at email@example.com and your information will not be included.